 Casa Congo comes from the words “Casa” (home) + “Congo” (local howler monkey).

-In 2017, an international team of scientists, artists, and entrepreneurs followed their Nicaraguan friend to El Astillero, a small fishing village near the Chacocente Wildlife Refuge.
-This region, rich in biodiversity, also faces serious challenges: poverty, plastic pollution, deforestation, seasonal flooding, and the illegal poaching of turtle eggs.
+In 2017, a team of surfers, scientists and artists followed their Nicaraguan friend to El Astillero, a small fishing village near the Chacocente Wildlife Refuge.
+This region is rich in biodiversity and culture, however it faces serious challenges: poverty, plastic pollution, deforestation, seasonal flooding, and illegal poaching of turtle eggs.

-Since its inception, Casa Congo has positively impacted thousands of lives in Nicaragua.
-We've launched four community-run social businesses, each independently operated by local leaders.
-Our multidisciplinary approach — blending ecology, design, education, and entrepreneurship — has proven that vulnerable communities can become the protagonists of their own development, without relying on long-term foreign aid.
+Since its inception, Casa Congo has hosted hundreds of surfers and positively impacted thousands of lives.
+We've launched four social businesses, independently operated by local leaders, and restored significant portions of the local territory.
+Our multidisciplinary approach has proven that vulnerable communities can become the protagonists of their own change, without relying on long-term foreign aid.

 Our Community Partners